-Fort Sanders Regional Medical Center has been recognized by The Joint Commission and the American Heart Association/American Stroke Association as meeting The Joint Commission’s standards for Disease-Specific Care Comprehensive Stroke Center Certification, which means it is part of an elite group of providers focused on complex stroke care.
+Fort Sanders Regional Medical Center has been recognized by The Joint Commission and the American Heart Association/American Stroke Association as a Joint Commission Comprehensive Stroke Center, which means it is part of an elite group of providers focused on complex stroke care.
 Complex Stroke Centers are recognized as industry leaders and are responsible for setting the national agenda in highly-specialized stroke care.

-As a Stroke Center of Excellence, the care provided by Fort Sanders Regional and Patricia Neal Rehabilitation Center physicians and staff is second to none.
-We proudly hold a Comprehensive Stroke Center certification from the Joint Commission, as well two separate stroke accreditations from the Commission on the Accreditation of Rehabilitation Facilities (CARF).
-We achieve such designations by having a committed medical team, excellent nursing and therapy services, and state-of-the-art diagnostics, treatment, and rehabilitation.
+As a Stroke Center of Excellence, the care provided by Fort Sanders and Patricia Neal Rehabilitation Center physicians and staff is second to none.
+In addition to holding a Comprehensive Stroke Center certification, we also received two separate stroke accreditations from the Commission on the Accreditation of Rehabilitation Facilities (CARF).
+These designations are a tribute to our committed medical team, excellent nursing and therapy services, and state-of-the-artdiagnostics, treatment, and rehabilitation.